-Also see Specifying a Database Admin Username and Password on page 115. rmdepot maintain rmdepot <depot-name> rmsite maintain rmsite <db-admin>
+Also see Specifying a Database Admin Username and Password on page 117.

+rmdepot

+maintain rmdepot <depot-name>

 Removes a depot from the AccuRev repository.
 All streams, snapshots, and workspace streams are also removed from the repository.
 (Workspace trees are not removed.)
-For details, see Removing a Depot from the AccuRev Repository on page 119.
+For details, see Removing a Depot from the AccuRev Repository on page 122.